 The octochlore lattice is the line graph of the cubic lattice, meaning that each octochlore site sits at the midpoint of a cubic lattice edge~\cite{henleyCoulombPhaseFrustrated2010}.
-Since there are three edges per cubic lattice unit cell we can use a 3-site unit cell with a cubic primitive cell.
-On the other hand, it is convenient to use a 6-site unit cell which contains all six sites of a single octahedron, with an fcc unit cell.
-For the purpose of Monte Carlo simulation with periodic boundaries, on the other hand, it is best to use a cubic unit cell, for which we use a larger 24-site unit cell with an enlarged cubic cell.
+Since there are three edges per cubic lattice unit cell, it is natural to use a 3-site primitive unit cell.
+On the other hand, it is convenient to use a 6-site unit cell which contains all six sites of a single octahedron, with an fcc lattice.
+For the purpose of Monte Carlo simulations with periodic boundaries, on the other hand, it is convenient to use a a larger 24-site unit cell with a cubic space lattice with enlarged spacing.
 Denoting the Cartesian cubic axis unit vectors $\hat{\bm{x}}$, $\hat{\bm{y}}$, $\hat{\bm{z}}$, and general vectors by